iotaledger/wallet.rs/docs/docs/libraries/rust/examples.md

 ```

-You can import the backup later or by another application like here:
+4. You can import the backup later, or in another application using the following snippet:
 ```rust
 manager.import_accounts(backup_path, "password").await?;